FStilwell/1_Logic_Analyser-Minimal_Oscilloscope-Signal_Generator/README.md

 ##### Triangle Wave

 The code for this function is very simple and can be found below.
+It was first developed as a stand-alone 'sub-project' which can be found [here](Sub_Projects/TriangleWaveGen2), and was then converted into a function to be called by the main program in the 'TriangleWave' state.
 The wave is created by simple count up/down statements with certain conditions.
 It will only start counting up when the count has reached 0, and will only start counting down when the count has reached the 'triangSigRange' value which is defined at the top of the main code as a global constant variable.
 The speed of the wave can be changed by altering the increment/decrement value.
 It would have been more efficient to have this value defined as a global constant.
 The signal is then produced and read by the same means as before.

     //Declare Timing Variables
         static uint32_t previousTime_us = 0; //Declares only once